-- Use both points of view--consider using a second computer:one to run the event as Host, another to screen share and see the participant view (as illustrated below).
+- Use both points of view--consider using a second computer: one to run the event as Host, another to screen share and see the participant view.

-- Avoidusing telephone for audio.
-Use a quality headset instead.
+- Avoid using the telephone for audio.
+Instead, use a good quality headset.

 - No wireless microphones.

-- Ensure they use the same audio equipment they will use on the day of the live event.
+- Ensure that they use the same audio equipment they use on the day of the live event.